src-d/blog/content/post/hercules.v4.md

 This is a proof-of-concept for running a Tensorflow model over the source code.
 We take [BiDiSentiment](https://github.com/vmarkovtsev/BiDiSentiment) and apply it to comments.
-That model is general purpose and the result is often weird, but it works.
+That model is general-purpose and the result is often weird, but it works.
 I wrote about it in [the other blog post](../codesent).

 Your binary must be compiled with Tensorflow support (the released one is **not**).